riboviz/containers/docs/run-with-docker.md

 ```

 To prepare the dataset, you need to download and install `sratoolkit` to generate fastq files.
 The documentation on that software can be found at [https://hpc.nih.gov/apps/sratoolkit.html](https://hpc.nih.gov/apps/sratoolkit.html).
-**If you don't have sratoolkit installed on you PC, it is recommended to generate the fastq files on Eddie, then download them to your PC**
+**If you don't have sratoolkit installed on you PC, you can generate the fastq files on Eddie, then download them to your PC**
 Take the Wallace dataset as an example, you should run the following command **on Eddie** to generate the fastq files:
 ```console
 $ cd /exports/eddie/scratch/$USER/